New to the idea of HTML widgets in iBooks Author? Watch this video:

 - In ‘Scroll view’ mode, your widget might not display unless you have the widget set as ‘anchored’.
 This applies to flexible-layout books built for iPhone + iPad layouts.
 More info here.

-- The retina version of Default.png (Default@2x.png) is not loaded by iBooks.
+- The retina version of Default.png (Default@2x.png) is not loaded by iBooks, but might in the future.
+Use this automator script to remove it, saving some space in your widget file.
 This is the thumbnail of the Widget displayed inline in the page.
 We build that file because we hope someday this is not the case.
-See this document for Apple's 'Best Practices' regarding that image.
+See this document for Apple’s ‘Best Practices’ regarding that image.
 We do use that image to reduce the white flash when loading your widget into device memory.

 - If you are working with forms somewhere in your HTML widget, set

 contenteditable="true"on your input forms.
 Otherwise, iBooks won’t let your users type within the forms.